liyang-liu/midas_v2/README.md

 # Scripts

 ## Scripts and Example Code
-310 refers to a Ascent computing unit processor developed from Huawei [310](https://www.mindspore.cn/docs/programming_guide/en/r1.3/multi_platform_inference_ascend_310.html), we will NOT use it in this repo.
+310 refers to a Ascend computing unit processor developed from Huawei [310](https://www.mindspore.cn/docs/programming_guide/en/r1.3/multi_platform_inference_ascend_310.html), we will NOT use it in this repo.

 ```shell